 D. Social Activities

 Any event for MUSC students that utilizes the University's name is required to have non-alcoholic beverages and food available on occasions when alcohol is served.
 In addition, any event falling within the scope of the Alcohol Service Policy must comply with the requirements specified in the policy.
-The service and/or use of alcohol are prohibited at any University-authorized/recognized student-sponsored and /or student-hosted event held anywhere on MUSC's campus with the exception of special circumstances (e.g., religious services) when the Associate Provost for Education Innovation and Student Life, designee, or the College dean for college-specific events, may grant an ''exceptional” approval.
+The service and/or use of alcohol are prohibited at any University-authorized/recognized student-sponsored and /or student-hosted event held anywhere on MUSC's campus with the exception of special circumstances (e.g., religious services) when the Associate Provost for Education Innovation and Student Life, their designee, or the College dean for college-specific events, may grant an ''exceptional” approval.

 E. Other Prevention Activities